pycontribs/pyrax/docs/autoscaling.md

     policy.update(cooldown=60, change=-3)

-You may also call the `update_policy()` method of either the scaling group for this policy, or the autoscale client itself.
+You may also call the `update_policy()` method of either the scaling group for this policy, or the Auto Scale client itself.
 Either of the following two calls is equivalent to the call above:

     sg.update_policy(policy, cooldown=60, change=-3)
     # or